Lumeryn/solana-vesting-program/security.md

 ## Acknowledgements

-We appreciate responsible disclosure and will credit you in our project’s security acknowledgements unless you request anonymity.
+We appreciate responsible disclosure and will credit you in our project's security acknowledgements unless you request anonymity.